hugoocoto/pm/readme.txt

         pm is a package manager.
 It solves the problem of handle packages from external repositories.
 Configuration is done using pm.config in the same directory as the source file at compilation.
-This means that the config is applied at compilation so pm should be rebuild every time config file changes.
+This means that the config is applied at compilation so pm must be rebuilt every time config file changes.